Acrylic Painting

 I learnt that you could use Glazing Medium as a separation layer between the painted canvas and varnish.
 In case you are going to remove the varnish in the future this layer would protect the painting.
 After you finish painting, wait 1-2 days until the painting is completely dry.
 Then using a flat brush paint the painting’s surface with glazing medium very quickly.
 The medium is like a PVA glue consistency and dries quickly.
 Spread the medium evenly and let it dry.
 After 24h you could start varnishing.

 Do not put too much varnish on your brush.
-Get rid of excess by gently pulling the brushed over the edge of jar with varnish.
+Get rid of excess by gently pulling the brush over the edge of jar with varnish.
 You just need a thin even layer of varnish.
 Move your brush from left to right horizontally.
 Keep the same direction of brush movement.
 When first varnish layer is dry (after 24h) you could cover painting with second layer moving your brush from top do bottom vertically.
 Wait at least another 24h before taking painting to the framer.

 Related Posts